spinellio/fragrance-trend-analysis/README.md

 **Portfolio Case Study – Data Analytics & Market Insights**

 This project analyzes **fragrance categories and notes** across the **US & UK** to identify whitespace opportunities for product innovation.
 Using Google Trends, TikTok, Instagram, and Fragrantica data, I created a combined **Opportunity Score** to highlight **high-interest, rising, and underused** fragrance spaces.
+I also developed a **Buzz Score** based on Instagram and TikTok hashtag volumes, and a **Weighted Buzz Score** with increased weight for TikTok to reflect its dominant influence on social trend cycles.

 The report is designed to demonstrate **end-to-end insight analysis**, from raw data collection to visualization and strategic recommendations.